-If you are a fan of Major League Baseball you have to check out Yankee Stadium.
+If you are a Major League Baseball fan, you must check out Yankee Stadium.
 This version of Yankee Stadium was opened in 2009.
-It is home to the 27 time World Series Champions, the New York Yankees.
-Even if you are a Yankee hater like I am, you have to experience a game there.
-Try to get there a couple of hours before the game so that you can visit Monument Park.
+It is home to the 27-time World Series Champions, the New York Yankees.
+Even if you are a Yankee hater like me, you must experience a game there.
+Try to get there a couple of hours before the game to visit Monument Park.
 It features monuments of all the past Yankee greats.

-If you see Yankee Stadium, you should go check out Citi Field as well.
+If you see Yankee Stadium, you should also check out Citi Field.
 It’s the home of the New York Mets.
 This stadium is located in Queens.
 I went to a game there and saw my Braves beat the Mets.
 That made the experience even better.

 If you get a chance, visit the Brooklyn Bridge.
 It’s one of the most iconic bridges in the country.
 You can walk it from Brooklyn to Manhattan or vice versa.
 If you don’t want to do that, you can take some nice pictures of it.

-I’ve been to New York City three times before and this was my first time visiting Central Park.
-I’m starting to enjoy the outdoors more, the older I get.
-I visit and exercise at parks routinely in Atlanta, so it was only right to visit Central Park.
+I’ve visited New York City three times before, and this was my first time visiting Central Park.
+I’m starting to enjoy the outdoors more the older I get.
+I routinely visit and exercise at parks in Atlanta, so it was only right to visit Central Park.
 The park is enormous.
 It covers 843 acres.
 I walked around and saw some of the areas near Central Park North.
 I’ll check out more of it the next time I visit NYC.

 You can’t go to New York and not visit Times Square.
 It is one of the biggest tourist destinations in the world.
 Times Square is located in Manhattan.
-There are several notable landmarks in Times Square such as Planet Hollywood, the Disney Store, and Times Square Studios.
+Times Square has several notable landmarks, such as Planet Hollywood, the Disney Store, and Times Square Studios.
 This is one of the best cheap things to do in NYC.

 Madison Square Garden

 Madison Square Garden is the home of the New York Knicks and the home of the New York Rangers.
 It’s often called “The World’s Most Famous Arena.”
-I wasn’t able to go to a game at MSG since it wasn’t basketball season, but I will eventually make it happen.
+I couldn’t go to a game at MSG since it wasn’t basketball season, but I will eventually make it happen.
 It’s on my bucket list.

 Empire State Building

-If you want some great New York City pizza, you have to visit Juliana’s.
+You must visit Juliana’s if you want some great New York City pizza.
 It’s located in Brooklyn.
 The owner is Patsy Grimaldi, who originally owned the famous Grimaldi’s Pizzeria.
 He sold Patsy sold Grimaldi’s in the late ’90s but came out of retirement to open Juliana’s in 2012.

 New York Stock Exchange